Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: User-centric Earth observation

 \subsection{Decreasing the user load with active learning}

-The first form of interaction is to be found in the support of human operators creating the information necessary for learning, i.e. the labels.
-Extracting labels directly from images, without guidance, is hugely time consuming and can be difficultly crowdsourced as it is done in other computer vision tasks.
-EO crowdsourcing may not be impossible, but it will not easily be implemented since agreement about class definitions is currently missing and class definitions are largely variable among communities, problems and even users~\cite{Rus22humans}.
-The label collection process can be optimized via human-machine interaction with active learning~\cite{tuia09active}.
-The active learning process is conducted according to an iterative process.
-At each iteration, the learning algorithm automatically chooses the most informative unlabeled samples for manual labelling from a human expert (supervisor) and the supervised algorithm is retrained with the additional labelled samples.
-This way, the unnecessary and redundant labelling of samples that are not informative for the classifier is avoided, significantly reducing the labelling cost and time.
-Questions of sample informativeness (which are associated with uncertainty and diversity of samples) have been at the core of the debate.
-At the same time, equally important aspects such as accessibility costs~\cite{demir2013definition} and user's skills in labelling have been so far relatively neglected~\cite{tuia13learning, kellenberger2019half}.
-Also, the question of the applicability of active learning methods to the improvement of deep learning models is still an open debate since single samples usefulness risks are diluted by the batch-learning nature of deep neural networks~\cite{lenczner2020interactive,rodriguez2021mapping}.
+The first form of interaction is to be found in the support of human operators creating the labels.
+Extracting labels directly from images without guidance is time-consuming and can be difficult to crowdsource.
+EO crowdsourcing may not be impossible, but is hampered by factors such as the lack of agreement about class definitions among communities, domains and even users.
+The label collection process can be optimized via human-machine interaction with active learning~\cite{tuia09active}. {The active learning process is iterative: at each iteration, the learning algorithm automatically chooses the most informative unlabeled samples for manual labelling from a human expert (supervisor) and the algorithm is retrained with the additional labelled samples.
+This way, the unnecessary and redundant labelling of samples that are not informative for the classifier is avoided, significantly reducing the labelling cost and time.} Questions of sample informativeness (uncertainty and diversity of samples) have been at the core of the debate.
+At the same time, equally important aspects such as accessibility costs~\cite{demir2013definition} and user's skills in labelling~\cite{tuia13learning} have been relatively neglected so far.
+Also, the question of the applicability of active learning methods to DL models is still an open debate, since single samples' usefulness is diluted by the batch-learning nature of deep neural networks~\cite{rodriguez2021mapping} or focusing on sample diversity and misclassifications of the current model~\cite{Kel20birds} are also being actively explored.
 A comprehensive and systematic overview of deep active learning methods is provided in~\cite{deepAL}, showing promising avenues primarily on improving sample selection strategies, optimising training methods and improving task-independent models.